google/error-prone/docs/bugpattern/CheckReturnValue.md

-The JSR 305 `@CheckReturnValue` annotation marks methods whose return values should be checked.
+The `@CheckReturnValue` annotation (available in JSR-305[^jsr] or in [Error Prone][epcrv]) marks methods whose return values should be checked.
 This error is triggered when one of these methods is called but the result is not used.

+[^jsr]: Of note, the JSR-305 project was [never fully approved][jsr305], so the

+JSR-305 version of the annotation is not actually official and causes issues with Java 9 and the [Module System][j9jsr305].
+Prefer to use the Error Prone version.

 `@CheckReturnValue` may be applied to a class or package [^package-info] to indicate that all methods in that class or package must have their return values checked.

-For convenience, we provide an annotation, `@CanIgnoreReturnValue`, to exempt specific methods or classes from this behavior. `@CanIgnoreReturnValue` is available from the Error Prone annotations package, `com.google.errorprone.annotations`.
+For convenience, we provide an annotation, [`@CanIgnoreReturnValue`][epcirv], to exempt specific methods or classes from this behavior. `@CanIgnoreReturnValue` is available from the Error Prone annotations package, `com.google.errorprone.annotations`.

 [^package-info]: To annotate a package, create a